 That type of innovation will lead to faster adoption rates and a better consumer experience overall.

-One of the main barriers around widespread smart packaging usage is how to dispose of it.
+One of the main barriers to widespread smart packaging usage is how to dispose of it.

 Manufacturers would need to be more explicit on the packaging itself to ensure that it is thrown away safely, which could prove to be challenging and costly.

 Want to learn more about packaging?
-Contact us and we can help you with any packaging needs you may have!
+We can help you with any packaging needs you may have!